Contributors

 Caitlin Butcher, Contributor

-Caitlin Butcher is a third-year law student at MSU College of Law, with a B.A. in Criminal Justice with high honors from Michigan State University.
-She is a first-generation law student, and her interests largely include social justice issues such as criminal justice reform, Indigenous law, prison reform, wrongful convictions, and racial justice.
+Caitlin Butcher graduated from MSU College of Law in 2023.
+She has a B.A. in Criminal Justice with high honors from Michigan State University.
+She was a first-generation law student, and her interests largely include social justice issues such as criminal justice reform, Indigenous law, prison reform, wrongful convictions, and racial justice.
 Caitlin joined the Citing Slavery Project to bring more attention to the project's important work through social media.
 She believes it is of vital importance to increase awareness about the American legal system's roots in slavery and dehumanization.
 She can be reached at butche62@msu.edu.

 Jesse Doolin, Contributor